The most popular recent way of treatment is immunotherapy. Seemingly, it can prevent the development of type 1 diabetes in adults and children.

 Such an example is the immune disorder that starts when a harmless food enters the system, and the body treats it as a threat.
 The immune system attacks this food and causes swelling, itching, or even anaphylactic shock.

 This condition may cause problems for a person with diabetes, and damage their blood vessels and organs, along with the ability to extract the necessary fuel from food.
-This antigen-specific immunotherapy not only can it eliminates food allergies, but it may also help in this situation.
+This antigen-specific immunotherapy not only can eliminate food allergies, but it may also help in this situation.

 Researchers believe that this way the immune system of people with diabetes can recognize the insulin and stop the attack on the food.
 Thus, it will avoid any allergic response.